-As a supplier to the global semiconductor equipment, telecommunication, networking, data center computing, industrial, and medical industries, we are subject to business fluctuations, the timing, length, and volatility of which can be difficult to predict.
-We are impacted by sudden changes in customers' manufacturing capacity requirements and spending, which depend in part on technology transitions, capacity utilization, demand for customers' products, inventory levels relative to demand, and access to affordable capital.
+As a supplier to the global semiconductor equipment, industrial, medical, data center computing, telecommunication, and networking industries, we are subject to business fluctuations, the timing, length, and volatility of which can be difficult to predict.
+We are impacted by sudden changes in customers' manufacturing capacity requirements and spending, which depend in part on technology transitions, capacity utilization, demand for customers' products, inventory levels relative to demand, access to affordable capital, and changes in geopolitical factors, including tariffs.
 These changes have affected the timing and amount of customers' purchases and investments in technology, and continue to affect our orders, net revenue, operating expenses, and net income.
 In addition, several of the markets in which we compete are highly cyclical and experience downturns characterized by diminished product demand, production overcapacity, high inventory levels, and price erosion, which has caused, and in the future could cause, our revenue and gross margin to decline, adversely impacting our results of operations.
 It is difficult to predict the timing, length, and severity of such fluctuations and downturns, and we may not be able to respond adequately or quickly to the changes in demand.

 To meet rapidly changing demand in each of the industries we serve, we must effectively manage our resources and production capacity.
 During periods of decreasing demand for our products, we must be able to appropriately align our cost structure with prevailing market conditions, effectively manage our supply chain, and motivate and retain key employees.
 During periods of increasing demand, we must have enough manufacturing capacity and inventory to fulfill customer orders, effectively manage our supply chain, and attract, retain, and motivate enough qualified individuals.
 If we are not able to timely and appropriately adapt to changes in our business environment or to accurately assess where we are positioned within a business cycle, our business, financial condition, or results of operations may be materially and adversely affected.

-For example, the semiconductor industry and the enterprise service and storage market are currently experiencing cyclical downturns, which have adversely impacted demand for our products.
-If the length, severity, and/or volatility of these downturns exceeds our expectations, if we fail to achieve further growth in our other markets, or if we are unable to sufficiently respond to reduced demand in these markets, our results of operations could be adversely impacted.
+For example, the semiconductor industry appears to be recovering from a cyclical downturn, and the Industrial and Medical market and Telecom and Networking market are rebalancing elevated inventory levels, which have adversely impacted demand for our products.
+If the semiconductor industry's recovery does not continue as anticipated, if the length, severity, and/or volatility of the lower demand environments in the Industrial and Medical market and Telecom and Networking market exceeds our expectations, if we fail to achieve further growth in our other markets, our results of operations could be adversely impacted.